Pustular psoriasis: Treatment options

-To achieve these goals, a dermatologist will consider your:
+To achieve these goals, a dermatologist will consider:

 Generalized pustular psoriasis (GPP)

-Symptoms of GPP include fever, chills, dehydration, and a rapid pulse.
+Symptoms include fever, chills, dehydration, and a rapid pulse.

-Treatment for GPP in adults: A dermatologist may prescribe one of the following medications to get the psoriasis under control.
+Treatment for GPP in adults: Your dermatologist may prescribe one of the following medications to get this pustular psoriasis under control.

-Because the above are potent medications, they may not be suitable for some patients.
-Another medication may be used to get the psoriasis under control.
-Possible psoriasis medications that may be prescribed include:
+Because the above are potent medications and may have side effects, they may not be suitable for some patients.
+Another medication may be used to get GPP under control.
+Psoriasis medications that may be prescribed include:

 To get GPP under control, a dermatologist may prescribe two medications.
-Options include using etanercept (a biologic) and cyclosporine, infliximab (a biologic) and methotrexate, or infliximab followed by etanercept.
+For example, your dermatologist may prescribe etanercept (a biologic) and cyclosporine, infliximab (a biologic) and methotrexate, or infliximab followed by etanercept (both biologics).

 Knowing how to prescribe these combinations requires in-depth expertise in treating pustular psoriasis.

-Pus-filled bumps can develop inside the mouth and under the nails.
+Pus-filled bumps can also develop inside the mouth and under the nails.

-A treatment plan for treating impetigo herpetiformis often begins with psoriasis medication that you apply to your skin.
+A treatment plan for treating impetigo herpetiformis often begins with psoriasis medications that you apply to your skin.
 A dermatologist may prescribe: